Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 #### Introduction

 Is there a way to predict the unpredictable?.
 Certainly not, either if stock data is discrete random, the probability of exactly predicting the correct price in the future is near 0%.
-Nonetheless, the spread of the future price can be shrinked down into a _confidenece interval_ that tries to reduce the risk (volatility) of the price.
+Nonetheless, the spread of the future price can be shrinked down into a _confidenece interval_ that tries to reduce the exposure to the risk (volatility) of the price.

 <h1 align="center">
     <font size="30">